I try to visit Miami once a year, and one of my favorite things to do in Florida is drive from Miami to Key West, which I did earlier this year.

 Chase also offers two savings accounts that earn interest, although you’ll find higher rates from online banks.

 - Most accounts have monthly fees

 |Chase Chase Total Checking®

 3. Fifth Third Bank

-Fifth Third Bank has many options when it comes to checking accounts.
-There is the regular low-fee account, a bank account reserved for people in the military, and one only for students.
+Fifth Third Bank has numerous options when it comes to checking accounts, including a basic low-fee account, a bank account reserved for people in the military, and one for individuals with disabilities and their families.

 4. PNC Bank

 PNC has been a popular banking option on the East Coast for years, but with its acquisition of BBVA USA, it’s now one of the country’s largest banks, giving you widespread access at home and on the go.

 PNC currently has 184 branches in Florida, and nearly 60,000 ATMS nationwide, earning our vote for the best ATM access.